Safeguarding Policy

 The Board of Trustees and Executive Team are responsible for setting an organisational culture that prioritises safeguarding, so that it is safe for those affected to come forward and report incidents and concerns with the assurance these will be handled sensitively and properly.

-They are responsible for understanding the nature of Safeguarding threats and risks within the Charity.
+They are responsible for understanding the nature of safeguarding threats and risks within the Charity.

 They will ensure that the Charity effectively manage risks and is able to deal appropriately with safeguarding issues by: